mattschouten/trip-planner-block-exercise-template/README.md

 This repository is a template to help reduce friction for folks working on a technical exercise.
 Candidate instructions are below (but instructions provided by email take precedence).

+## Your Instructions

+If you received instructions in an email, please follow those.
+You may be asked to do a subset of the exercise.
+If you are asked to do a subset of the exercise, please do not do other parts in the Suggested Problem Statement section below.

+Do not submit your exercise as a pull request against this the `trip-planner-block-exercise-template` repository.
+If you would like to use Github pull requests, fork the repository and create a pull request in your fork.

 ## Suggested Problem Statement

 Hi!